 These California and Texas events illustrate a shortcoming in relying only on the existing 1-in-10 criterion to show the reliability impact of extreme weather events; and that the unserved hours, energy and capacity shortfall metrics should also be considered.
-New York has a different climate but the impact of extreme weather events in the Northeast will have a similar pattern to those in California or Texas in terms of LOLH and EUE.
-NYSRC has already initiated studies with the NYISO to examine these extreme weather events.
+New York has a different climate but the impact of extreme weather events in the Northe

-As part of its 2021 Reliability Planning Process the NYISO conducted a "wind lull" study11.
+As part of its 2021 Reliability Planning Process the NYISO conducted a "wind lull" study.
 In this study, the NYISO conducted several scenarios for which there is no wind generation output for an extended period of time, i.e., one week.
-Table 3 below shows the results of one of these scenarios.12 In this scenario each base case LOL event resulted in a loss of energy of 857 MWhr compared to 1,276 MWhr for the wind lull scenario.
+Table 3 below shows the results of one of these scenarios.
+In this scenario each base case LOL event resulted in a loss of energy of 857 MWhr compared to 1,276 MWhr for the wind lull scenario.